 The impact of the coronavirus

-The predictions on the coronavirus and its impact: it will be stratified and complex, passing from disbelief and rejection to the progressive perception of the impact on our life.
+Predictions on the coronavirus and its impact: it will be layered and complex, moving from disbelief and denial to the progressive perception of the impact on our lives.
 There are many scenarios, they can also include self-isolation solutions.
-It is difficult to understand the math with numbers jumping so quickly in short periods of time, which is why the disbelief continues.
-For now, only China, Korea and Italy have introduced the measures that other countries will have to follow.
+It's hard to understand the math with numbers jumping around so quickly over short periods of time, so the disbelief continues.
+For now only China, Korea and Italy have introduced measures that other countries will have to follow.

 Anyone who still plans public events in the coming months must stop organizing and find innovative ways to communicate and convey information differently.